2hdddg/chili/README.md

       A suite of unit tests is compiled into an ELF shared library.
       Each unit test is an exported function following these rules:

+      Note that the test code is the simplest possible, you don't need to include any header files or link to any library.

       * Unit test functions starts with test_
       * Unit test functions takes no arguments
       * Unit test functions returns int